 On this page:

-Competitions consist of a Novice level dressage test for league matches and a 90cm round of showjumping judged on style, but this increases rapidly as you progress through the rounds culminating in a Medium level dressage test and 1m 20 showjumping should you reach regionals.
+BUCS Championship competitions (A Team) consist of riding a Novice level test on an unfamiliar horse, followed by jumping a course up to 90cm on a different unfamiliar horse.
+BUCS Trophy competitions (B Team and also the rules used to run C and D Team competitions) are exactly the same, but the dressage test will be prelim level and the maximum jump height will be 85cm.
 The main challenge of the competition is that you ride unfamiliar horses that you will have had only a short amount of time to warm up and get the feel of.
 The Format: BUCS competitions are run in a very unique but interesting format.
 It is made up of two phases, a dressage phase and an equitation show-jumping phase where style is marked instead of the standard pure show-jumping scoring system.
 For both stages, each rider picks a horse from a hat that they will ride against the member of the opposing teams who also drew that horse.
 A system of penalties is then calculated relating to the scores that each different rider achieved on each different horse.
 The true beauty of BUCS competitions is the very limited warm up periods.
 For the dressage phase, the first rider has 10mins to warm up, all other team members only 7mins.
 In the show-jumping stage, each team member has 5mins and only 4 practice jumps.
 The rider therefore has to quickly connect with the horse to get the very best performance in a very short period of time.
-This requires flexibile, sympathetic and adaptive riding and is a real show of horsemanship.
-More information and a full set of rules and regulations is available from the BUCS website VarsityVarsity is the highlight of Sheffield's sporting calendar, where the University of Sheffield and Sheffield Hallam compete in many sporting events across two weeks, earning points and eventually crowning the Varsity champions for the year!
+This requires sympathetic and adaptive riding and is a real show of horsemanship.
+More information and a full set of rules and regulations is available from the BUCS website.
+VarsityVarsity is the highlight of Sheffield's sporting calendar, where the University of Sheffield and Sheffield Hallam compete in many sporting events across two weeks, earning points and eventually crowning the Varsity champions for the year!
 Uni Of won Varsity 2019, making it the 7th consecutive win for #teamblackandgold!
 We also won the point in 2020, however the rest of Varsity was sadly cancelled due to the coronavirus pandemic.

 Equestrian is proud to be one of the events in Varsity, where one point is up for grabs.
 Our A and B teams compete in Varsity, and the competition runs with the same rules and setup as BUCS.
-DevelopmentAlthough not officially part of the BUCS leagues, our development leagues follow the same competition format: riders must complete a dressage test and round of show jumping on two horses that are chosen at random (see above for details).
+DevelopmentAlthough not officially part of the BUCS leagues, our development leagues follow the same competition format; riders must complete a dressage test and round of show jumping on two horses that are chosen at random (see above for details).
 The competitions also follow BUCS rules and regulations.
 There is a C and D team for development, which are aimed at riders who, for example, may have less competition experience than other riders, or may not have the time to commit fully to a BUCS team.
-Riding for development allows the opportunity to gain competition experience but in a more relaxed and pressure free environment than in BUCS competitions.
-The development team is a fun, supportive team to be a part of.
+The C and D teams are not as pressurised and are more about having fun and learning how equestrian competitions at University work.
 You must still attend trials to be part of a Development team, as we often have a lot more people wanting to join than we have spaces on the teams!

 Please note that if you have competitive membership, you are welcome to take part in lessons outside of team training, such as polo lessons and hacking, but the cost of this is not included in your membership and you would have to pay for this separately.
 Contact Us